SEPTEMBER IN THE GARDEN

 - Plant young citrus and sub-tropical fruit trees like avocados, mangoes and litchis.

-- Stake them after planting and protect from sunburn with temporary shade structure over the young tree.
+- Stake them after planting and protect from sunburn with a temporary shade structure over the young tree.

-- Dead head spent flowering bulbs.
+- Dead head spent flowering bulbs and annuals.

 - Water spring flowering shrubs like azaleas and deutzias to ensure a good show.